Haskell, a Democrat, was a senator from Colorado from 1973 to 1978.

-Each dot in the chart below was a member of the Senate in 1978.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Haskell is shown as a purple triangle. (analysis methodology)
+Haskell is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1978 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Haskell sponsored bills primarily in these issue areas:

 Public Lands and Natural Resources (27%) Taxation (16%) Government Operations and Politics (12%) Agriculture and Food (11%) Economics and Public Finance (10%) Energy (10%) Private Legislation (8%) Labor and Employment (5%)

 Some of Haskell’s most recently sponsored bills include...

 - S. 3491 (95th): Jobs Credit Extension Act